SirVeggie/tiralabra-minesweeper-ai/Documentation/Weekly reports/Week2.md

 - Modified the Minesweeper game so that it can interact with the AI

-- Added a function that will hide all information from the AI that the player wouldn't know
+- Added a function that will hide all information from the AI that is hidden from the player

 The current plan of implementation is that the Minesweeper game will call the AI class' function.
 It will receive back info on where to click, and